shenmishajing/lightning_template/docs/get_started/usage.md

 #### Model definition

-We recommend you define your model in the `configure_model` method, which will speed up the initialization of your model and reduce the amount of CPU memory required, especially when you are using shared strategies, such as DeepSpeed and FSDP.
-However, the `configure_model` method will be called during each of fit/val/test/predict stages in the same process, so ensure that implementation of this hook is idempotent, i.e., after the first time the hook is called, subsequent calls to it should be a no-op.
-See [doc](../core/model.md) for more details.
+We recommend you define your model in the `build_model` method, which will be called by the `configure_model` hook of [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/stable/).

+The `configure_model` hook will speed up the initialization of your model and reduce the amount of CPU memory required, especially when you are using shared strategies, such as DeepSpeed and FSDP.
+However, the `configure_model` method will be called during each of fit/val/test/predict stages in the same process, so ensure that implementation of this hook is idempotent, i.e., after the first time the hook is called, subsequent calls to it should be a no-op (see the [doc](https://lightning.ai/docs/pytorch/stable/common/lightning_module.html#configure-model) from [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/stable/) for more details), which is error prone.
+Therefore, we design the `build_model` method to avoid the most common errors, with which you can init your model as in the `__init__` method.
 You can refer to the implementation of the [toy model python file](https://github.com/shenmishajing/toy_project/blob/main/src/project/models/toy_model.py) for more details.

 #### Forward method